 Recent advancements and applications.
 Genome editing has demonstrated significant potential in enhancing crop resilience to biotic and abiotic stresses (Hamdan et.al., 2022).
 For instance, the CRISPR-Cas9 system has been successfully applied to develop rice varieties resistant to bacterial blight by targeting the SWEET gene family.
 Similar advancements have been made in wheat, where CRISPR-Cas9 has been utilized to enhance resistance against powdery mildew.

-The application of genome editing in livestock is also promising, with achievements such as the development of pigs resistant to Porcine Reproductive And Respiratory Syndrome (PRRS) through the knockout of the CD163 gene.
+The application of genome editing in livestock is also promising, with achievements such as the development of pigs resistant to Porcine Reproductive and Respiratory Syndrome (PRRS) through the knockout of the CD163 gene.

 Ethical and regulatory considerations.
 Despite its potential, genome editing faces ethical and regulatory challenges (Shinwari et.al., 2018).
 Concerns over off-target effects, genetic diversity loss, and the implications of gene-editing technologies for biodiversity and ecological balance remain critical issues.
 Regulatory frameworks governing genome editing vary across countries, influencing its adoption and commercialization.